sreeram-io/project-zeus/src/data/story/indians-in-britain.md

 &nbsp;

 This question was asked to me on Quora.
+I have redacted the names I have used here for prvacy reasons.

 I have been fortunate to have travelled quite extensively before the age of 30.
 I have lived in London for over 3 years as of 2021.
 I lived in Berlin for 2 years.
 I also visited other EU countries.
 I moved houses every 6 months just to explore all parts of London.
 So I have lived in about 10 different places and that has helped me meet and talk to people of all kinds, nationalities, faiths, sexual orientations etc.